display

 After a browser applies a display mode to an application context, it becomes the default display mode for the top-level browsing context.
 The browser may override this display mode for security reasons or provide users with a means for switching to another display mode.

-Use the display-mode media feature to determine the current display mode applied by the browser, which is useful for ensuring your app behaves as expected in different display contexts.
-Additionally, the display-mode media feature allows you to adjust your app's styles based on the display mode currently being used.
+The display-mode media feature can be used to configure your application styles and other behavior based on the current display mode.
 This can help provide a consistent user experience regardless of whether the website is launched from a URL or from a desktop icon.

-Note: The value of the display-mode media feature reflects the actual display mode being used, which might differ from the one requested in the manifest's display, because the browser might not support the requested mode.
+Note: The value of the display-mode media feature reflects the actual display mode being used by the browser.
+This might differ from the mode requested in the manifest, because the browser might not support the requested mode.

 As shown in the code below, you can adjust an app's style depending on the display-mode used.